ingo/ingo.github.io/_recipes/stir_fried_noodles_with_chicken_mushrooms_green_beans.md

 title: Stir-Fried Noodles with Chicken, Mushrooms & Green Beans
 ---

 This stir-fry recipe is perfect for those who want to enjoy a vibrant and fresh meal without needing to stock up on exotic ingredients.
-You don't even need a wok - a skillet or stir-fry pan will do the trick!
+You don't even need a wok - a skillet or stir-fry pan will do the trick.

 ### Ingredients